rainlanguage/arb-bot/README.md

   usePublicRpcs         : false,   // option to fallback to public rpcs flashbotRpc           : "https://flashbot-rpc-url",  // Optional Flashbot RPC URL timeout               : 300,     // seconds to wait for tx to mine before disregarding it
-  interpreterv2         : true     // if interpreter v2 should be used, not compatible with flash-loan-v2 arb contract
+  interpreterv2         : true,    // if interpreter v2 should be used, not compatible with flash-loan-v2 arb contract
-  liquidityProviders    : [        // list of liquidity providers for "router" mode to get quotes from (optional)
+  bundle                : true,    // if orders should be bundled based on token pair or be handled individually liquidityProviders    : [        // list of liquidity providers for "router" mode to get quotes from (optional)
     "sushiswapv2",
     "uniswapv2"